ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema1-introduccion/practicas/p2-t1-c3-file-system/README.md

 ### Q & A

-### A que se refiere una de las preguntas de la pregunta *"Instead, how would you take the process to spawn from process.argv?"*
+### A que se refiere la pregunta *"Instead, how would you take the process to spawn from process.argv?"*

 En el fichero `watcher-spawn.js` se hace un `spawn`del comando `ls`: